Tamás Sulyok: Constitutional Court judge

+Business career

+Beside his legal career, Sulyok also had commercial interests.
+Shortly after the "regime change" in 1989–1990, he founded his company Selco in Szeged, which later operated in Budapest, Kecskemét and Siófok too.
+Selco initially sold cookware sets, combined with demonstration cooking, and then opened stores selling all kinds of products that were considered trendy at the time, from jewelry to videocassettes to quality spirits, while the company also profited from currency trading.
+Selco was operated as an MLM system and was eventually shut down in 1992 or 1993 after it was discovered that their agents had sold without a license in many cases.
+Later, in response to criticism, the Constitutional Court commented on Sulyok's interest at the time by stating that "his company did not unlawfully harm anyone."

+Presidency (2024–2026)

 In February 2024, he became the nominee of the Fidesz party for President following the resignation of Katalin Novák due to uproar over her pardoning of an associate in a sexual abuse case.
 His nomination was approved in a two-thirds vote (134 in favor, 5 against and 60 leaving the chamber in protest) by the National Assembly on 26 February, with support from Fidesz and its coalition partner, the Christian Democratic People's Party, after which he took his oath of office, although he would not be formally assuming the position until 5 March.
 Opposition parties criticized his nomination, describing Sulyok as politically inexperienced, and held a rally in Budapest on 25 February calling for direct presidential elections.